notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Zotero to Obsidian to RAG.md

 	- but has his own note template in java, doesn't use [[2024-02-25#Zotero Integration Plugin|Zotero Integration Plugin]]
 	- is based on the [[Obsidian/Zotero 6 to 7.md#Actions Tags Plugin |Actions Tags Plugin]]
 	- I could change the `function createNote(item)` function to loop like I do with nunjucks
-		- [ ] ! just try running the unmodified template to see if it works
+		- [x] **This works** just try running the unmodified template to see if it works]
+			- see c:/Users/scott/OneDrive/share/ref/refwrangle/zmknote/action_tags_test.js
+			- documentation almost not there
+			- can only get collections if scripted is called via collections??
+			- python would be simpler: how to use [[#Push with Zotero Action Cmd Plugin]] ??
 		- [ ] !
 Try the [Perplexity rewrite](https://www.perplexity.ai/search/i-would-like-to-replace-obsidi-8gLqbO5PQbW6pDDc1fE5oQ) of my zotero integration nunjucks template for
 - [ ] ? can this be used to fire off  [[2024-02-25#Zotero Integration Plugin|Zotero Integration Plugin]]
 	- How? [[lit/refwrangle/Zotero to Obsidian to RAG.md#Running an Obsidian command from an external program |Running an Obsidian command from an external program]]